(Guru Rinpoche, the Precious Guru Padmasambhava surrounded by his own mantra, and the mantra of Dependent Origination)

 Anyway, here’s the translation.

-The learned authority Ju Mipham Namgyal Gyatso states: “Thus, since (the extent of) mantra’s magical efficacy is inconceivable, if one exerts oneself properly (in their use), manifold sicknesses will surely be pacified.”
-He explained with confidence that the power or efficacy (nus pa) of mantras is inconceivable and that if one authentically accomplishes their practice one will have the power to pacify any illness whatsoever.
-Great qualified physicians and powerful ngakpas of the past practiced mantras and achieved visible and tangible results, and were able too, to realize the successive stages of mantra healing training.
-For example: in the case of uttering the necessary recitations for the joining of broken bones – they would say mantras onto a piece of slate to see whether they could join the bones or not.
-If they could, their mantra-power being authentic, they would say mantras over patients.
-They would utter mantras over quicksilver and would drink it directly without any harm.
-They could lick red-hot burning metal with their tongues – having manifested results through mantras, they would (then) lick patients.
+The learned authority Ju Mipham Namgyal Gyatso stated, “Thus, since the magical efficacy of mantras is unimaginable, if one exerts oneself properly (in their use), all sorts of sicknesses will surely be pacified.”
+He taught with great confidence that the power or efficacy of mantras is unimaginable and that if one authentically accomplishes their practice one will have the power to pacify any illness whatsoever.
+We can see too that great qualified physicians and powerful ngakpas of the past achieved visible and tangible results through mantra practice and the stages of mantra healing training.
+For example, when uttering the necessary specific recitations and visualizations for the joining of broken bones they would say mantras onto pieces of slate and see whether they could join the pieces together or not.
+If they could, their mantra-power was authentic and they would say mantras for patients.
+They would also utter mantras over quicksilver and would drink it directly without any harm.
+They could lick metal that had turned red-hot with their tongues and having actualized their tongue mantra-power they would (then) lick patients.
 At birth, mantra butter [i.e. blessed butter previously eaten by the mother] comes out stuck to the baby’s head in a directly visible way.
-And when saying mantras for poisoning, at first when the poison touches the liver, (the urine) goes black – if, through uttering mantras, it turns red, this is a sign that mantras will be efficacious and that one will be able to perform mantra healing.
-If one investigates these kinds of things, one will come to understand that mantras’ power is difficult to evaluate, but also has beneficial effects that are of a scientific nature.
-For this reason, mantra healing is more than just some mere mental (phenomenon), devoid of benefit, and there’s no way that anyone can say that it’s (just) fruitless superstition.
+When saying mantras for poisoning, at first when poisons reached the liver (the urine) would go black.
+If they said mantras over it and it turned red this was a sign that the mantras had worked and that they would be able to perform mantra healing.
+Thus, when we investigate phenomena such as these, we can see that the power or efficacy of mantras is difficult to fathom with the (conceptual) mind, beneficial, and of a scientific nature.
+For this reason, mantra healing is something more than just mere mental or conceptual imputation devoid of benefit, and no one can say that it is just fruitless superstition or blind faith.

 One: How benefits arise through the movement of winds in the body